tdwg/rs.tdwg.org/process/process-vocabulary.md

 7. Before running the script, make a commit that you can go back to if things don't go as anticipated.
 Run the script.
 8. After running the script, carefully examine the diffs for the changed files to make sure that they make sense.
 This can easily be done using the GitHub Desktop client.
 If something did not go as planned, discard the changes to go back to the previous commit.
 If really bad things happen and you want to start over, commit the changes, then delete the branch you created.
 9. In the case where ratification has occurred, this is an appropriate time to merge the branch to master.
 The advantage of doing the merge now is that term dereferencing for machine-readable metadata can be tested using the rs-test.tdwg.org server.
 For example, if the term `http://rs.tdwg.org/eco/terms/protocolNames` was changed (added or modified), the URL http://rs-test.tdwg.org/eco/terms/protocolNames.rdf should return RDF/XML that includes the changes.
 It is OPTIONAL to merge the branch at this time.
 The main implication is that when the human-readable term list documents are generated, the build script must be set to look at the correct branch ("master" if merged, or the working branch if not merged).
-10. If the changes look sensible, then you can run a script to generate a human readable document listing terms and their metadata (See section 4 below).
-Revisions made based on drafts of this document should be made to the hand-generated CSV file.
-That revised CSV file should then be reprocessed in a new branch and the human readable document regenerated.
-11. Once the human-readable term list documents have been generated, the metadata about them must be added or updated in the `rs.tdwg.org` repo using a new branch (or the previous working branch if not merged into master).
-See Section 5 below for details.
+10. Once the human-readable term list documents have been generated, the metadata about them must be added or updated in the `rs.tdwg.org` repo using a new branch (or the previous working branch if not merged into master).
+See Section 4 below for details.
 Push the changes to GitHub and create a pull request to merge the changes from the branch into the master.
-12. If the vocabulary is new, a record determining how term IRI redirects are handled during content negotiation MUST be added to the `redirects.csv` file in the `html` directory of the `rs.tdwg.org` repository.
-See Section 5.1 below for details.
+11. If the vocabulary is new, a record determining how term IRI redirects are handled during content negotiation MUST be added to the `redirects.csv` file in the `html` directory of the `rs.tdwg.org` repository.
+See Section 4.1 below for details.
-13. In production, merging the changes into the master branch rebuilds and deploys the server that controls redirects and machine-readable metadata at http://rs-test.tdwg.org .
+12. In production, merging the changes into the master branch rebuilds and deploys the server that controls redirects and machine-readable metadata at http://rs-test.tdwg.org .
 After testing to make sure that its behavior is appropriate, a new release of the rs.tdwg.org repository should be made.
 That triggers deployment to the "real" http://rs.tdwg.org server and the changes should be "live".
+16. If the changes look sensible, then you can run a script to generate a human readable document listing terms and their metadata (See section 5 below).
+Revisions made based on drafts of this document should be made to the hand-generated CSV file.
+That revised CSV file should then be reprocessed in a new branch and the human readable document regenerated.

 # 2 Generating necessary CSV files from the hand-generated CSV file